 Pop quiz time: The General Assembly can unincorporate a city in North Carolina by local act, with or without a vote of the citizens of the city.
 True or False?
 The answer is “true.”
 Faculty members here at the School of Government occasionally get questions from residents, and even from city officials, about how their city can be discontinued.
 They express concerns about limited resources and capacity to provide city services, and a lack of citizen interest in city government, including sometimes, a lack of candidates willing to file for local office.
 What can be done?

 The legislature can unincorporate – that is, discontinue the existence of – a city in North Carolina by simply repealing the city’s charter.
 (I’m using the word “city” but this includes towns, villages and other municipalities.
 Although the names differ, they’re all the same type of legal entity under North Carolina law.)
 The legislature has in fact repealed city charters, and has also enacted a blanket repeal of charters of inactive cities.
 In North Carolina, the legislature creates cities, counties and other units of local government, gives them their authority to act and their structure, and can modify this authority and structure in its discretion.
-While the legislature has given cities powers to change their structure locally (go here for more information about how to do that), and to expand their boundaries through annexation (go here for more information about annexation), the legislature retains its authority to make those changes as well, and may do so by local act.
+While the legislature has given cities powers to change their structure locally, and to expand their boundaries through annexation (go here for more information on that), the legislature retains its authority to make those changes as well, and may do so by local act.

 Neither citizens, nor local governments as municipal corporations, have any constitutional or other legal right to the continued existence or current structure of local governments.
 So the legislature is free to modify or even repeal the charter (which is itself a local act of the legislature), as well as other local acts or statutes that establish local governments and define their powers and structure.